 - We have a legitimate interest.

 How we store your information

-Your information is securely stored in MailerLite (if you have signed up for our newsletter), Disqus (if you have signed up to comment on our articles), Typeform (if you take part in a survey) and in our website’s WordPress platform, Google Analytics or other third-party platforms (if you have allowed cookies).
+Your information is securely stored in MailerLite (if you have signed up for our newsletter), Disqus (if you have signed up to comment on our articles), Typeform (if you take part in a survey or are part of our research database) and in our website’s WordPress platform, Google Analytics or other third-party platforms (if you have allowed cookies).

 - Newsletter – we will keep your name and email addresses for as long as you are an active subscriber, i.e. you read our emails.
 If you are inactive and do not open any newsletters for one year, we will erase your details from MailerLite.

 - Commenting – you will need to keep Disqus for as long as you want to comment on our articles.
 You can delete your account and details at any time by logging into your account.